luckshihaa-krishnan/GameEngineFoundations-Assignment2/README.md

 OpenTK.Graphics.OpenGL is used to make sure that 2D and 3D graphics are displayed in the OpenTK window.

-OpenTK.Mathematics is used to handle all mathematical calculation in the application.
+OpenTK.Mathematics is used to handle all mathematical calculations in the application.
 This including using the dot and cross product and the movement of the objects.

 OpenTK.Windowing.Common is used to manage the Window